MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/data-structures.md

 QFT(LittleEndianAsBigEndian(leRegister));
 ```

-Similarly, the <xref:Microsoft.Quantum.Arrays.Subarray>  can be used to reorder or take subsets of the elements of an array:
+Similarly, the [Subarray](xref:Microsoft.Quantum.Arrays.Subarray) function can be used to reorder or take subsets of the elements of an array:

 ```qsharp
 // Applies H to qubits 2 and 5.
 ApplyToEach(H, Subarray([2, 5], register));
 ```

-When combined with flow control, array manipulation functions such as the <xref:Microsoft.Quantum.Arrays.Zipped> can provide a powerful way to express quantum programs:
+When combined with flow control, array manipulation functions such as [Zipped](xref:Microsoft.Quantum.Arrays.Zipped) can provide a powerful way to express quantum programs:

 ```qsharp
 // Applies X₃ Y₁ Z₇ to a register of any size.